philipHinch/my_pokedex/README.md

 ### Challenges:

 - The pagination implementation was quite tricky and I had to format the data in a way that it was easier to work with.
+- Fetching all the pokemon id's and fetching once again to get the data for every pokemon id.

 ### What extra features can be added: